Ouxsoft/LuckByDice/README.md

 Rolls using luck have a natural ebb and flow to roll outcomes.
 They are well suited for use with character luck stat which may feature unnatural modification.

-**Interactive Test**
+**CLI Test**
-This shows run tests rolling a Cup with various Collections of Dice.
+This shows running Turn test rolling a Cup with various Collections of Dice.

 ![CLI Test Example](https://raw.githubusercontent.com/ouxsoft/LuckByDice/main/docs/interactive-test.gif)

-**Statistical Test**
+**Chart Test**
-This graph illustrates 10,000 consecutive `10d10` rolls.
+This graph illustrates 10,000 consecutive `10d10` rolls for statistical analysis.

 ![Chart Test Example](https://raw.githubusercontent.com/Ouxsoft/LuckByDice/main/docs/statistics.png)